 Tone generator using two 555 timers

-This Tone generator circuit uses the well-known 555 integrated circuit to generate a range of sounds that are heard through a small loudspeaker.
+This tone generator circuit uses the well-known 555 IC to generate a range of sounds that are heard through a small loudspeaker.

 By handling the two potentiometers of the tone generator, you can change the oscillation frequencies of the two 555 timers that work as astable multivibrators, thus generating different sounds.

 Operation of the tone generator with two 555 timers

 The two 555 timers work as astable multivibrators.
 These multivibrators operate at different frequencies, having, the first multivibrator, a frequency much smaller than the second one.

 - The frequency of the first multivibrator depends on the potentiometer values VR1, resistor R2 and capacitor C1.